Part C Extension Option (for Services Beyond Age 3)

 Written Notification to Parents

-Provide families an explanation of the differences between early intervention and preschool special education services.
+The State must provide families with an explanation of the differences between early intervention and preschool special education services.

-This explanation must include service coordination and core Part C services, noting that Part C services are provided to the child and family—which is not the case for Part B services.
-Other information must also be shared with families, for example, types and location of services.
+- note that Part C services are provided to the child and family—which is not the case for Part B services;

-The State must include an explanation of Free Appropriate Public Education (FAPE) in the Least Restrictive Environment (LRE) and early intervention services in natural environments, including the home and community settings with nondisabled peers.
+- explain Free Appropriate Public Education (FAPE) in the Least Restrictive Environment (LRE) and early intervention services in natural environments, including the home and community settings with nondisabled peers; and

 - 34 CFR §303.211(b) — Requirements